fwilliams/deep-geometric-prior/README.md

 - #### `reconstruct_surface.py`:
   Compute a set of patches which represent a surface.

-  This program produces a file (defaulting to `out.pt`) as output which can be used to upsample a point cloud with `export_point_cloud.py`.
-You can optionally plot the reconstruction with `plot_reconstruction.py`.
+  This program produces a dense point cloud (`out.ply` by default) and a binary file file (`out.pt` by default) which can be used to regenerate the dense point cloud with `export_point_cloud.py` (this is useful for example, if you want to try different sampling densities).

 - #### `reconstruct_single_patch.py`
   Compute a single surface patch fitted to a point cloud.

   As with `reconstruct_surface.py`, this program produces a file (defaulting to `out.pt`) as output which can be used to upsample a point cloud with `export_point_cloud.py`.
 You can optionally plot the reconstruction with `plot_reconstruction.py`.

 - #### `export_point_cloud.py`
-  Exports a dense point cloud from a reconstruction file produced by `reconstruct_surface.py` or `reconstruct_single_patch,py`.
+  Exports a dense point cloud (`out.ply` by default) from a reconstruction the `.pt` binary file produced by `reconstruct_surface.py` or `reconstruct_single_patch,py`.
-  This can be fed into a standard algorithm such as [Screened Poisson Surface Reconstruction](https://github.com/mkazhdan/PoissonRecon) to extract a triangle mesh.

 ## Setting up and Running the Code